jan3dev/aqua-test-scripts/smoke_test.md

 ## WALLET
 - [ ] Create new wallet
 - [ ] Receive Tx
+- [ ] Close app and reopen.
+Verify that a backup seed reminder shows (only happens on new wallets after you receive your first sats)
 - [ ] Delete wallet
 - [ ] Restore existing wallet with balances
     - [ ] Verify Balances